 The IRS has tools at its disposal to collect on back taxes.
 It can levy many of your personal assets, although some are protected and cannot be seized.
 Some examples of exempt assets include:

 Although the IRS can garnish your pension and other retirement accounts legally, this step is typically a last resort.
 In some cases, the IRS has no legal authority to the funds, such as when you have no way to access them.
 If you are struggling with owed back taxes, visit Solvable to find out how we can help.
-We can offer tax debt resources, educational articles, and other tools to aid you as you overcome the financial burden of tax debt.
+We can offer back tax assistance resources, educational articles, and other tools to aid you as you overcome the financial burden of back tax assistance.